 Pumpkin Carving Contest

 – This is a fun idea if your kids love carving pumpkins!
 Last year was our first year ever carving a pumpkin and it didn’t turn out very well, but hey, we tried!
-Turn it into an event by inviting your favorite people, having some coffee, cider, and pie having everyone carve their own pumpkins and holding a contest!
+Turn it into an event by inviting your favorite people, having some coffee, cider, pie and have everyone carve their own pumpkins and hold a contest!
 It’s sure to be a blast!

 Corn Maze & Hay Rides

 – One of the best things about fall are the simple things that bring joy to both us moms and kids.
 Going on a nice hayride or getting lost in a corn maze are classic fall activities that you can enjoy anytime in October or November.
 Places like pumpkin patches offer such adventures or you could really go all out and create ones yourself in your own backyard!
 That’s bound to impress your peeps!